DrChooper/teaching/GenomeAnnotation.md

 mafft --maxiterate 1000 --globalpair allrpoC2.protein.fa > rpoC2.protein.msa
 ```

-- You can upload the .msa file to online viewers, e.g.
+- You can upload the `.msa` file to online viewers (download it from the server to your PC), e.g.
 - https://www.ncbi.nlm.nih.gov/projects/msaviewer/
 - https://www.ebi.ac.uk/Tools/msa/mview/